-In Vixen 3.5 much of the Mark Manager functionality has been shifted to different locations or deprecated and removed.
+In Vixen 3.5 and up much of the Mark Manager functionality has been shifted to different locations or deprecated and removed.

 Mark collections are now entirely managed in the Mark Collection docker.
 You can add/remove them, adjust their color, set their appearance and their type from the Mark Collection docker.
 You can import them from various different formats including Papagayo and xTiming which are both new in 3.5.
 They also can be exported in Vixen format.